1. What defines a release date?

 PLEASE NOTE: YOU MAY NOT SUBMIT TO MORE THAN ONE GENRE WITH THE SAME PROJECT.
 YOU CANNOT SUBMIT YOUR ALBUM TO AN ALBUM BASED CATEGORY AND SUBMIT A SINGLE FROM THE ALBUM TO A SINGLE OR RECORDING CATEGORY.
 THE ONLY EXCEPTION TO THIS IS RAP ALBUM/EP AND RAP SINGLE.
 IF YOU ATTEMPT TO SUBMIT YOUR PROJECT TO TWO DIFFERENT GENRES, ONE SUBMISSION WILL BE DISQUALIFIED.

 Non-genre category: Categories that are not tied to one genre.
 These categories are: Artist of the Year (5), Group of the Year (6), Breakthrough Artist of the Year (7) and Breakthrough Group of the Year (8).

 Technical category: Categories that are not tied to a specific genre and have a technical component.
-These categories are: Songwriter (9), Producer (35), Recording Engineer (36), Album Artwork (37), and Music Video (38).
+These categories are: Songwriter (9), Classical Composition (24), Producer (35), Recording Engineer (36), Album Artwork (37), and Music Video (38).

-Crossover category: a category representing the following: French-language content, Indigenous ancestry, but may also fit into a different category based on musical sound.
-These categories are: Francophone (19), Indigenous Artist or Group (29) and Contemporary Christian/Gospel (33).
+Crossover category: a category representing the following: French language content, Indigenous ancestry, inspirational faith in God, and global music but may also fit into a different category based on musical sound.
+These categories are: Francophone (19), Contemporary Indigenous Artist or Group (29) or Traditional Indigenous Artist or Group (47), Contemporary Christian/Gospel (33), and Global Music (34).